-Canadian businesses are often subject to multiple pieces of legislation at the federal and provincial levels that protect the privacy rights of individuals.
-For instance, PIPEDA regulates the collection, use and disclosure of personal information ("Personal Information") in the course of "commercial activities."
+Canadian businesses are often subject to multiple pieces of legislation, at the federal and provincial levels, that protect the privacy rights of individuals.
+For instance, the federal Personal Information Protection and Electronic Documents Act ("PIPEDA") regulates the collection, use and disclosure of personal information ("Personal Information") in the course of "commercial activities."
 Legislation substantially similar to PIPEDA exists in various provinces, including British Columbia's Personal Information Protection Act, S.B.C.
 2003 c.
 63, Alberta's Personal Information Protection Act, S.A.
 2003, c.
 P-6.5, and Quebec's Act respecting the protection of personal information in the private sector, R.S.Q., c.
 P-39.1.